andrew/ultimate-awesome/README.md

 - [awesome-courses](https://github.com/prakhar1989/awesome-courses) - :books: List of awesome university courses for learning Computer Science!.
 - [architect-awesome](https://github.com/xingshaocheng/architect-awesome) - 后端架构师技术图谱.
 - [awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
+- [awesome-design-md](https://github.com/voltagent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.
 - [github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [Free-Certifications](https://github.com/cloudcommunity/Free-Certifications) - A curated list of free courses with certifications.
 Also available at
 - [awesome-claude-skills](https://github.com/composiohq/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows.